 “China has promoted a 1.8 million U.S. dollar project to protect this cat, which otherwise will join the list of extinct tiger races: Caspian, the Javanese, and the Balinese tigers, all vanished in half a century.
 "It's just a matter of time that wild south China tigers will die out," said Wang Xingjin, Director of the Research Center of Guangzhou Zoo.” ~ http://news.softpedia.com/news/The-South-Chinese-Tiger-Seems-to-Be-Extinct-in-the-Wild-40616.shtml

-Please don’t let the Siberian and Bengal tigers meet the same fate as the Amoy, Caspian, Javanese and Balinese tigers.
+Please don’t let the Siberian, Bengal and, Amoy tigers meet the same fate as the Caspian, Javanese and Balinese tigers who have all gone extinct.
 Don’t let these beautiful animals die out in the wild.
 Help us save these species by donating to the WWF.
-Support Big Cat Rescues and Organizations dedicated to saving the lives of Tigers and other endangered animals.
+Support Organizations dedicated to saving the lives of Tigers and other endangered animals.

 Here are some good sites to go to, to show your support and love for these awesome big cats.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.